GRE Score Percentiles 2026

 GRE score percentiles - magoosh

-GRE score percentiles give you an idea of how well your GRE scores stack up against other GRE test takers.
-Each score corresponds to a percentile, which tells you the percentage of students who scored below you.
-We’ll share the current Verbal Reasoning and Quantitative Reasoning percentiles for 2023-2024 (using ETS’s most recent data) so you can find where your section scores fall.
-Finally, we will share tips to help you figure out which GRE score percentile to aim for.
-Let’s get to it!
+GRE score percentiles tell you how your scores compare to other test-takers.
+Each scaled score corresponds to a percentile rank, which shows the percentage of students who scored below you.
+Below are the current 2026 Verbal Reasoning, Quantitative Reasoning, and Analytical Writing percentiles, drawn directly from ETS’s most recent interpretive data report (covering test-takers from July 2021 through June 2024).
+We’ll also help you figure out which GRE percentile to aim for.
+Let’s get to it.

 GRE Scores and Percentiles: Table of Contents